National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 * _<span style="text-decoration:underline;">Individual factors</span>_, such as how open team members are to collaboration, different ideas/approaches to conducting research (e.g., collaboration vs. individual), and individual communication and management styles.
-* _<span style="text-decoration:underline;">Institutional factors</span>_ including support for ‘team science’, such as geographic distance among institutions or individual researchers/team members, and institutional policies that support collaborative research (e.g., tenure/promotion policies).
+* _<span style="text-decoration:underline;">Institutional factors</span>_ including support for 'team science', such as geographic distance among institutions or individual researchers/team members, and institutional policies that support collaborative research (e.g., tenure/promotion policies).
 * _<span style="text-decoration:underline;">Group factors, or team dynamics</span>_.
   Bringing together individuals who are experts in their fields does not always translate into a well-organized, supportive, and clearly communicating group process.
   Collaborators, but especially Principal Investigators/Project Leads, are encouraged to be open to and understand the strengths and assets each member of the collaborative team brings to the project.